 After spending 10 days in Death Valley, I decided to take exactly the same southern route home.
 I really wanted to re-capture the same split rock in good light and I was determined to do it.
 The weather forecast called for some clouds and I was not about to miss another opportunity.
 I arrived at the spot right at sunset and now it was all about the light.

-Photography is all about light.
-As John and I highlighted in our Level 1 Basics Course, there is no photograph without light.
+Photography is all about light – there is no photograph without light.
 And you cannot take a great photograph without great light, because that’s what shapes it up – light and the correct use of it, is the “secret ingredient” behind every successful photograph.
 Whether you are looking at a scene with a breathtaking sky filled with colorful clouds, or a dark, gloomy scene with black stormy clouds, it is the light that makes it all possible.
 For this reason, we put a lot of emphasis on the importance of light in both our basics course and the very first chapter of our upcoming landscape eBook.

 Sadly, despite the promising weather forecast, the sky at Joshua Tree NP was pretty clear at sunset.
 Not a single cloud in the sky in the direction I was facing!
 I took some other photos of the surrounding areas where there was a little bit of cloud coverage and decided to stay one more day, in my final attempt before departure.
 Since I was only fixated on one particular composition, I did not bother driving around to other places.
 I woke up early and decided to see if it was worth coming to the spot at the blue hour.
 Sometimes, the blue hour can be very rewarding, because if the horizon is clear and there are clouds in the sky, it will cause beautiful light to spread all over the sky way before sunrise, thanks to clouds reflecting light on each other.